TasRail QR class: Introduction and service

 Following the rebuilding of the DQ and QR class locomotives at Tranz Rails Hutt Workshops, Tranz Rail sold three QRs accompanied the second batch of DQ class locomotives due to a locomotive shortage due to the planned replacement of Tasrails English Electric locomotive fleet.
 The locos left the Port of Wellington on 8 December 1998 on the Arktis Dream, and arrived in Bell Bay on 15 December 1998.
 They were still painted in the Cato Blue livery, still with Tranz Rails winged logo still painted on.
 The logo was later modified with "Tranz Rail" being replaced by "Tasrail".
 The locos were used as slave units only (as they were in New Zealand) due to lacking of the radio and other equipment as what are fitted to other lead locomotives.
 The locomotives were also occasionally used for yard shunts.

 Withdrawal and disposal

 As of April 2017, all three locomotives have been scrapped.
-The three locos never saw much service in the first few years, with 2062 and 2102 being placed into storage within the first year of service, with 2056 following not long after.
+The three locomotives never saw much service in the first few years, with QR's 2062 and 2102 being placed into storage within the first year of service, with QR 2056 following not long after.
 The three later returned to service.
 QR 2102 withdrawn after a major engine failure in July 2002.
-2056 was again withdrawn in August 2005.
-By 2008, only 2062 remained in service.
-The loco was generally on the Melba Line, but was occasionally used on the South Line.
-This loco was withdrawn by November 2009.
-The locos were all stored at East Tamar Workshops after their withdrawals.
-The locos were then transported to OneSteel's scrap yard in Bell Bay in June 2012, where they were scrapped a couple of months later.
+QR 2056 was again withdrawn in August 2005.
+By 2008, only QR 2062 remained in service.
+The locomotive was generally on the Melba Line, but it was occasionally used on the South Line.
+This locomotive was withdrawn by November 2009.
+The locomotives were all stored at East Tamar Workshops after their withdrawals.
+The locomotives were then transported to One Steel's scrap yard in Bell Bay in June 2012, where they were scrapped in a couple of months later.